Dixithakorvi/PhysicsInformedNeuralNetworks_GlacierPrediction/README.md

 4. **Execute the Notebooks**
 - Execute the cells in the notebook to train the models and generate predictions.

-### Visualization
+## Visualizations
 The repository includes scripts for generating heatmap visualizations of the predictions made by the PINN model.
 These visualizations depict how predicted glacier areas change with elevation and temperature.
-- **Viewing Heatmaps**
-- After running the visualization sections of the notebooks, the heatmaps will be displayed directly in Google Colab.

-## Visualizations
 Below are the heatmap visualizations comparing the traditional sequential model and the Physics-Informed Neural Network model:

 | Traditional Sequential Model | PINN Model |